danchoi/herbalizer/README.md

 Eventually I hope to cover all the edge cases.
 As you can see, HAML syntax is not compact.
 It's getting more baroque over time, and so is the Ruby parser that powers it.
 I like ERB for this reason.
 It's simple, classic, and won't change.
-And I like angle brackets.
+I like angle brackets.